Research in Chemistry

 How Do I Get Involved in Research

 One of the advantages of getting a chemistry degree from UIS is the requirement to conduct an original research project.
-This requirement is fulfilled by earning four (4) credits of CHE 400 Undergraduate Research.
+This requirement is fulfilled by taking CHE 302, a course based undergraduate research experience or earning three (3) credits of CHE 400 Undergraduate Research.
 These credits can be earned on campus in a project with one of the Chemistry Department faculty, another faculty member in the Natural Science Division, or in an off-campus research internship, such as those available at the Southern Illinois University School of Medicine.
-The four credits of CHE 400 meet the University requirements for 3 credits of ECCE Engaged Citizenship (the additional credit can be applied toward an ECCE Elective).
+The three credits of CHE 400 meet the University requirements for ECCE Engaged Citizenship (the additional credit can be applied toward an ECCE Elective).
 Contact a Chemistry faculty member to discuss possible projects or to get approval of a research opportunity outside the department, then fill out the CHE 400 application.

 Additional Engaged Citizenship credits can be earned in an Applied Study Term (AST) internship.
 There are many local paid AST internships in the sciences.
 Contact the AST office for the current list of available internships at 217-206-6640 (http://www.uis.edu/appliedstudy/).